Ornamental Gardens With An Intriguing History?

 Most visitors to Grange-Over-Sands will have admired the ornamental gardens.

-Coupled with an expansive pond which forms the beautiful Victorian vista with a fountain at its heart.
+Coupled with an expansive pond that forms the beautiful Victorian vista with a fountain at its heart.

 There is an unusual wildfowl population as well as unique shrub borders and unrivalled evergreens.